SciTools/cartopy/docs/source/matplotlib/advanced_plotting.rst

     import os
     import matplotlib.pyplot as plt

+    from cartopy import config
     import cartopy.crs as ccrs

     fig = plt.figure(figsize=(8, 12))

     # get the path of the file.
-It can be found in the data directory, conveniently
+It can be found in the repo data directory.
-    # at the same level as the cartopy/crs.py file.
-    fname = os.path.join(os.path.dirname(ccrs.__file__),
+    fname = os.path.join(config["repo_data_dir"],
-                         'data', 'raster', 'sample', 'Miriam.A2012270.2050.2km.jpg'
+                         'raster', 'sample', 'Miriam.A2012270.2050.2km.jpg'
                          )
     img_extent = (-120.67660000000001, -106.32104523100001, 13.2301484511245, 30.766899999999502)
     img = plt.imread(fname)